-Until you’ve seen it performed live, the music of Chapman Stick player Tom Griesgraber sounds too big to be real.
+Multi-instrumentalist, composer, audio engineer, producer...
+Tom Griesgraber is known for many roles in the music industry, but best known on stage for his mastery of the unusual Chapman Stick.
+Until you’ve seen it performed live, his solo music sounds too big to be coming from just one person.
 There are acoustic guitar or piano-like moments, funk rock bass lines, ambient synth and soundscape textures, rock guitar leads, jazz solos and even small bits of percussion sometimes all happening simultaneously.
 To the uninitiated listener it sounds like an ensemble, but to those who have seem him live, it is the magic of a unique virtuoso.

-As an honors graduate of the renowned Berklee College of Music in Boston in 1995, Tom had already developed a strong foundation in the mechanics of music along with a thorough proficiency on the electric guitar.
+As an honors graduate of the renowned Berklee College of Music in Boston in 1995, Tom had already developed a strong foundation in the mechanics of music along with a thorough proficiency on the electric guitar and bass.
 But he yearned for more: he became weary of conventional methods and was compelled to seek out a more atypical means of making music.

 This soul-searching came to a new beginning when Tom discovered the Chapman Stick, taking up the unique 12-string instrument shortly after watching a performance by Tony Levin with Jerry Marotta and Steve Gorn in 1997.
 In a dramatic move, Tom put his creative career on hold, set aside the guitar, and focused on the fresh and still mostly unexplored territory of the often unrecognized Chapman Stick.
 “Logically that decision didn’t make much sense,” says Griesgraber.
 “It really felt like starting over, but I just knew I had to do it.
 I believe every one of us has a purpose in life and if we concentrate on doing what we feel called to do, no matter the risks, things work out for the best.”